Travel and Tourism students learn how to be a Red Coat at Butlins

 Last term our Level 3 Travel and Tourism students worked extremely hard on two very practical units – Working in a Holiday Park and Developing Entertainment Programmes.

-In October, as part of a real life job brief the students spent a week in Butlins where they had the opportunity to work as a Red Coat.
-This was a fantastic opportunity for them and really brought to units to life.
-They helped out with the entertainment team and learnt dances and puppet shows.
+In October, as part of a work place job brief, the students spent a week in Butlins where they had the opportunity to work as a Red Coat.
+This was a fantastic opportunity for them and really brought their units to life.
+They helped the entertainment team, learnt dances and puppet shows.

-It really helped with all the students’ grades as they all passed with merits and above and most got distinctions.
+It really helped with all the students’ grades as they all passed with merits and above, most of which were distinctions.

-Claudia Cooney (3rd from right in the back row) said “Jenny has made it so much fun for us and she is really good teacher.
-Not everyone learns in the same way and Butlins made learning fun.
+Claudia Cooney (3rd from right in the back row) said “Jenny [our teacher] has made it so much fun for us and she is really good.
+Not everyone learns in the same way and Butlins made learning fun and engaging.
 It was a once in a lifetime opportunity to be part of the Butlins team and I didn’t realise it would be so much hard work.
 I usually get passes in my assignments and this time I got a distinction so I am very happy”.

-The Travel and Tourism students organised a Christmas Red Coat Party Mash Up at the College just before Christmas to showcase their new skills and raise money for Save the Children at Christmas.
-They raised a total of £65.
+The Travel and Tourism students organised a Christmas Red Coat Party Mash Up (pictured above) at the College just before Christmas to showcase their new skills and raise money for Save the Children at Christmas.
+They showed great initiative and raised money for charity.
+At Coventry College we promote students taking up their own projects and support them when they need it.